5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 ## Proposal Overview:

 Unicorn.eth is an established ENS Service Provider, committed to accelerating ENS adoption and utility.
-We have built and scaled powerful infrastructure, creating over 19,000 ETHDenver subdomains, while also fixing the SporkDAO onboarding experience.
-We want to double down on these efforts and bring the value ENS’s technology can provide directly to the ENS community through the creation of ENS Accounts.
+We have built and scaled powerful infrastructure, creating over 19,000 subdomains, while also fixing the ETHDenver onboarding and engagement experience.
+We want to double down on these efforts and bring the value ENS’s technology can provide directly to the entire ENS ecosystem through the creation of ENS Accounts for anyone (regardless of web3 knowledge).

-ENS Accounts will become the fastest way new community members onboard into the ENS Ecosystem, and the easiest way for current community members to stay up-to-date with everything that is going on.
-Everyone will get a wallet designed for safety, best in class UX, and have all of the ENS ecosystem at their fingertips.
+ENS Accounts will become the fastest way for new and existing community members onboard into the ENS Ecosystem, and the easiest way for everyone to stay up-to-date with everything that is going on.
+Everyone will get a wallet designed for safety, best in class UX, and have all of the ENS ecosystem at their fingertips, while still being able to use their own wallet as well.
 We hope to make ENS Accounts so safe & the UX so fantastic, that it becomes the default onboarding solution for Ethereum.
+ENS Accounts will also create new revenue streams for ENS DAO.

 [![ENS Forum 1](https://discuss.ens.domains/uploads/db9688/optimized/2X/f/fcc3b5304e540214b5a82be804210abb69e00cb3_2_690x392.png)ENS Forum 11900×1080 165 KB](https://discuss.ens.domains/uploads/db9688/original/2X/f/fcc3b5304e540214b5a82be804210abb69e00cb3.png "ENS Forum 1")